Music streaming service: Impact and figures

+Revenue and royalties

 By 2013, on-demand music streaming had begun to displace online music stores as the main revenue stream of digital music.
 In 2023, the International Federation of the Phonographic Industry (IFPI) reported that growth in revenue in the music industry had increased by 11.2% compared to the previous year.
 In 2021—its largest increase in the past 20 years—with paid music streaming services accounting for $12.3 billion in revenue ($2.2 billion YoY), and ad-supported streaming $4.6 billion ($1.1 billion YoY).
 Revenue from music streaming services had more than doubled since 2017, and the estimated number of users of paid services was 667 million in 2023.
 In 2019, streaming services accounted for the majority of music revenue globally for the first time.

 Music streaming services have faced criticism over the amount of royalties they distribute, including accusations that they do not fairly compensate musicians and songwriters.
 In 2013, Spotify stated that it paid artists an average of $0.007 per stream.
 Music Week editor Tim Ingham commented that while the figure may "initially seem alarming," he noted: "Unlike buying a CD or download, streaming is not a one-off payment.
 Hundreds of millions of streams of tracks are happening every day, which quickly multiplies the potential revenues on offer – and is a constant long-term source of income for artists."
 Amidst those rising number of streams, Spotify has also confirmed that they will require tracks "to get a minimum of 1,000 listens every year to receive royalties" starting early 2024.
 Additionally, some have expressed concern about the focus of streaming metrics as the primary source of monetary compensation for musicians and songwriters as streaming fraud gains traction.

 When music services already face critiques for taking large cuts from artists, some say their business models help record labels profit even more.
 Streaming services take the revenue from songs on their platform and send it back to record labels and management companies that own the rights to the songs.
 These companies then take another cut before sending it to the artists.
 However, in the past, there were ‘royalty models’ that would allow for artists to get a share of physical albums sold, but with the creation of streaming services, those models have now become obsolete.
 This is the case for smaller artists, who take up a large portion of the music industry.
-Without an extensive fan base, these artists aren't able to make a sufficient amount of money.
+Without an extensive fan base, these artists are not able to make a sufficient amount of money.